-$(a)$.
-In Sec. \ref{Lanczos algorithm}, we introduce the Lanczos algorithm and the associated Lanczos coefficients, which apply equally to both open and closed systems.
-As noted by \cite{Parker:2018yvk}, the Liouvillian superoperator acts as the Hamiltonian when it can be expressed in terms of creation and annihilation operators.
-Our exploration of Krylov complexity encompasses the entire universe, including inflation, RD, MD, and the violations of slow-roll conditions, which necessitates considering contributions from potential energy.
-Sec. \ref{section some basics of early universe} discusses the most common potentials, such as the Higgs potential, Starobinsky's inflationary potential, and chaotic inflationary potential.
-These models encompass a wide range of inflationary scenarios due to the unifying characteristics of $\alpha$ attractors.
-To accurately capture the information pertaining to these potentials, we examine the dynamics of the field $\phi$ in relation to the scale factor during the preheating process, as represented in Eq. \eqref{eom of phit1}.
-From these calculations, we determine the effective mass for various inflationary potentials, as illustrated in Fig. \ref{fig:RD MD v2 v3}.
-Our findings indicate that the potential approaches certain constant values during RD and MD.
+Sec. \ref{section some basics of early universe} examines several representative inflationary potentials, such as the Higgs potential, the Starobinsky inflationary potential, and chaotic inflationary models.
+These models collectively cover a broad ranges of inflationary scenarios, unified through the characteristics of $\alpha$-attractors.
+To accurately extract the dynamical information encoded in these potentials, we analyze the evolution of the field $\phi$ relative to the scale factor during preheating, governed by Eq. \eqref{eom of phit1}.
+From this analysis, we compute the effective mass for the various inflationary potentials, as shown in Fig. \ref{fig:RD MD v2 v3}, where our results indicate that how the effective mass varies with respect to scale factor.

 $(b)$.
-In light of the scale factor and various potentials, we examine Krylov complexity using the closed system method.
-First, we numerically simulate the \( r_k \) of the two-mode squeezed state, as depicted in Fig. \ref{fig: s rk}.
-The simulation shows oscillations during inflation, which are enhanced in RD and MD, maintaining some constant values.
-Notably, the different potentials produce almost identical trends for \( r_k \).
-Based on the numerical results for \( r_k \), we also simulate the corresponding Krylov complexity and Krylov entropy, as illustrated in Figs. \ref{fig: s KC} and \ref{fig: s KE}.
-The trends of both Krylov complexity and Krylov entropy are similar across the corresponding epochs.
+Considering the scale factor and various potentials, we investigate Krylov complexity using the closed-system methodology.
+First, we numerically simulate the parameter $r_k$ for the two-mode squeezed state, as shown in Fig. \ref{fig: s rk}.
+The results reveal oscillations before horizon exits and then it exponetially grows during inflation, which become enhanced in the RD and MD eras, eventually settling into constant values.
+Notably, different potentials yield nearly identical trends for $r_k$.
+Based on the numerical results for $r_k$, we also simulate the corresponding Krylov complexity and Krylov entropy, as depicted in Figs. \ref{fig: s KC} and \ref{fig: s KE}.
+Both Krylov complexity and entropy exhibit similar trends across the respective epochs.
 During inflation, we observe exponential growth, consistent with our previous study \cite{Li:2024kfm}.
-In the RD and MD phases, the trends show initial enhancement before saturating to constant values.
-Additionally, various inflationary models exhibit nearly the same trends for Krylov complexity and Krylov entropy, confirming the approximation that the effective mass of the inflaton is approximately constant, as indicated in \cite{Li:2024ljz}.
+In the RD and MD phases, the trends display an initial enhancement followed by saturation to constant values.
+Moreover, various inflationary models demonstrate nearly identical trends for both Krylov complexity and entropy, confirming the approximation that the effective mass of the inflaton is approximately constant, as indicated in \cite{Li:2024ljz}.